ruxven/ottr/README.md

 - Add configuration options
 - Summarize task data charges per day or per event.
 - Generate a timecard using a specified date range.
+- Configure rounding to either truncation, normal rounding, or cieling
+- Handle cases where decihours need to be deducted from total time on task for event or day.
 - Audit mode: show the per-day allocation and remainder assignments per event or per day.
 - Display uncharged tasks in output for timecard
 - Task summary mode: display summary of time spent on tasks, breakdown of charge codes applied.